 - Don’t leave any rubbish lying around on the beaches, in the forests or at the side of the road – collect it and bring it back to your hotel.

 - If you have old batteries, broken electronic gadgets or any other hazardous waste, take it back home with you for correct recycling.
 There is no way we can properly recycle it here.

 And fyi, around 40% of plastic rubbish in Indonesia is shipped here from Europe, Australia, the USA and Canada so affluent countries don’t have to deal with sorting, recycling and disposing of it themselves.
 Maybe you remember this when you’re back home.

 Another thing to consider is that most areas in Indonesia do not have sewage treatment systems.
 In many places, wastewater is mostly just spilled into nature – the river, the ocean, the backyard, the rice field.
 And it all comes back to the people in contaminated rice and fish and polluted drinking water for those who can’t afford to buy filtered, clean water.

 - Don’t use excessive amounts of soap and shampoo.

 - Don’t shower in rivers and lakes.
-If you can’t avoid it, for example on our Sumatran treks, maybe you can do without soap for once.
+If you can’t avoid it, maybe you can do without soap for once.

 Don’t fly too much!